 In this post, I will talk about the intangible things that conform Tesla brand: the mission, the environment, and the founder.
 It is the continuation of the post: Tesla Brand 1.
 There you can read more about the role of the technology, the physical features and the logo in the brand.
 You can read each one independently.

 We usually think that to innovate we must be in a new market that has a direct relation with new technologies.
-But in mature markets, where technology is not the nuclear activity, it is also possible to innovate.
+In mature markets, technology is not the nuclear activity.
+But, here it is also possible to innovate.

 They are innovative, funny, young, informal, joyful and... old, very old brands.
 We can apply these concepts to different products and services.
-Just a few and in exceptional circumstances were able to keep an old fashioned product and give it a new life.
+Just a few and in exceptional circumstances were able to keep an outdated product and give it a new life.
 Some old brands can use new marketing.

 On March 21, 2016, Apple presented Liam, a robot that helps to recycle iPhones.
+In April 2018 they substitute it for a similar robot called Daisy.
 It disassembles the pieces of returned and damaged iPhones.
 Apple engineers have designed a machine the only job is to dismantle other Apple machines.
-Liam is an impressive technology and a significant step to helping the environment by recycling phones.
+Daisy is an impressive technology and a significant step to helping the environment by recycling phones.
 But, more important than that, it is an example of well-planned marketing.

 Technology defines the product and its characteristics.
 But we forget that what is more relevant for the user is how he or she lives the relation with that product or service.
 Features and technology are not an end but a mean.
 What is important is how the consumer feels when he or she is with our product.